Common Home Selling Mistakes

 Mistake #2 -- Basing Market Value On Prior Re-Finance Appraisal Or Tax Appraisal

-Refinancing appraisals have historically been higher than a home's true market valley.
-Because you already live in the home - and aren't making a purchase decision - refinance appraisals during the housing boom rarely came in too low.
-Those appraisal amounts definitely shouldn't be relied upon to determine market value of a property.
+Refinancing appraisals are not a great source of a home's market value and shouldn't be relied upon to determine market value of a property mainly because there weren't done in a transaction that involved both a buyer and seller and they're outdated quickly after they are provided.
 County tax appraised values also provide little value in most cases because the county doesn't go inside to inspect homes.
 The best way to gauge the market value of your home is to go over recent sales of the most comparable homes in your area.
 Taking a look at the current listings in your area can also prove beneficial, since buyers will be comparing you to the current competition on the market as well.

 Mistake #3 -- Not Taking Every Showing Seriously

 Having a home in excellent showing condition at all times is vital but sometimes sellers cut corners and that leaves a home lagging behind the competition.
 On a daily basis, bathrooms need cleaned, clothes picked up, rooms vacuumed, dishes done, blinds opened and pets dealt with as needed.
 Many showings are called in with less than an hour notice and if a seller isn't ready at all times for a showing they'll never get a second chance at a first impression.
 If something as minor as door stop is broken, it should be replaced.
 If a faucet is dripping, fix it immediately.
 If the front door key doesn't operate smoothly you'll be giving buyers the wrong impression before they even step into your home.
 You definitely want Kansas City home buyers thinking about the GREAT features of your home, rather than dwelling on minor issues that could have been easily remedied before the home was shown.

 Mistake #4 -- Focusing On Lookers Who Aren't Really Buyers